Gunjit27/MNIST-Digits-using-GAN/README.md

 1. Clone this repository to your local machine.

 2. Install the necessary prerequisites, including Python 3.x, TensorFlow, NumPy, Matplotlib, and ImageIO.
-You can find detailed installation instructions in the [Installation Guide](docs/installation_guide.md).

 3. Load and preprocess the MNIST dataset.